 Paid Focus Groups and Me

-I’ve always been wary of paid surveys, mystery shopping and the like.
+I’ve always been wary of paid online surveys, mystery shopping and the like.
 I’m not saying these programs aren’t legitimate — I’m sure some of them ARE, but I’m convinced most of them aren’t.
 So I wasn’t pleasantly surprised when I was able to take part in a paid focus group that not only was all it was cracked up to be but also paid really well ($50.00 for about 2 hours of work).

 So when the opportunity to participate in a paid focus group fell in my lap — this one had to do with the banking/investment sector — I thought I’d try it out.
 Heck, at the very least it might give me something to write about!